lebrat/Biolapse/README.md

 ### Traning the neural networks

-The providing neural network can be retrained on **your** dataset using the command :
+The provided neural network can be retrained on **your** dataset using the command :

 `python train.py`